 4. Fix the Realtek Audio Manager

-- A dialogue box will pop up, then, type appwiz.cpl and hit Enter key.
+2. In the dialogue box that pops up, then, type appwiz.cpl and hit the Enter key.

-- Find and select the Realtek Audio Manager.
+3. Find and select the Realtek Audio Manager from the list.

 - Open Device Manager.